SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/opentelemetry/kafka-opentelemetry.md

 Filters with Template Variables

 Template variables provide dynamic dashboards that rescope data on the fly.
 As you apply variables to troubleshoot through your dashboard, you can view dynamic changes to the data for a fast resolution to the root cause.
-For more information, see the Filter with template variables help page.
+For more information, see [Filter with template variables](/docs/dashboards-new/filter-template-variables/).

 ### Kafka - Overview